 To our enthusiastic and loyal audience your donations are what has helped keep the Village Elders dancing into another new year.
 Since our first informal showing in 2011 you support has been unwavering and has been a great source of encouragement.
 With heartfelt gratitude we thank you for being part of our fitness family.

 Presently the group meets at St. Philip’s Church on Thursdays at 2pm.
-The ninety-minute regiment includes stretching and breathing exercises, calesthics, cardio and movement/choreography and fellowship.
-“As life progresses we lose friends, and family and many of the people who create our support systems.
-The Village Elders provides a place where we can come together and share”, says director Walter Rutledge.
+The ninety-minute regiment includes stretching and breathing exercises, calisthenics, cardio and movement/choreography and fellowship.
+“As life progresses we lose friends, family and many of the people who create our support systems.
+The Village Elders provides a place where we can come together and share”, says director Rutledge.

 We had our last class in 2018 on Thursday, December 13.
 Despite the first real inclement weather of the season the Elders turned out in force.
 On our last class before our Winter and Summer hiatus we usually have an abridge class followed by refreshments and fellowship.

 There is nothing better than an afternoon with the Village Elders- these ladies can burn some pot and pans!
 The camaraderie, conversation and homemade threats made it an afternoon well spent.
 You all continue to enhance my life and I’m forever in your debt.

 Classes resume on Thursday January 10, 2019, 2pm at St. Philip’s Church.
 The classes are offered free to the public.
 Have a happy and safe holiday season and come visit us.
 We will gladly help you burn off some of that holiday cheer.